Abortion in South Carolina: Legislative history

 By the end of the 1800s, all states in the Union except Louisiana had therapeutic exceptions in their legislative bans on abortions.
 In the 19th century, bans by state legislatures on abortion were about protecting the life of the mother given the number of deaths caused by abortions; state governments saw themselves as looking out for the lives of their citizens.
 By 1950, the state legislature would pass a law that stated that a woman who had an abortion or actively sought to have an abortion regardless of whether she went through with it was guilty of a criminal offense.

 The state was one of 23 states in 2007 to have a detailed abortion-specific informed consent requirement.
 In 2013, state Targeted Regulation of Abortion Providers (TRAP) law applied to medication induced abortions and private doctor offices in addition to abortion clinics.
 Governor Nikki Haley signed legislation that brought into effect a 20-week abortion ban in 2016.
 At a ceremonial signing ceremony for the cameras, she was surrounded by children with disabilities.

 Republican Representative Greg Delleney was the lead sponsor of South Carolina's law requiring that women view an ultrasound of a fetus before being allowed to have an abortion.
 He said the ultrasound would enable the woman to "determine for herself whether she is carrying an unborn child deserving of protection or whether it's just an inconvenient, unnecessary part of her body."
 Rep. John R. McCravy III prefiled HB 3020 in the South Carolina House of Representatives in December 2018.
 The bill, entitled the "Fetal Heartbeat Protection from Abortion Act", was introduced on January 8, 2018, and referred to the House Judiciary Committee.
-Previous attempts to pass fetal heartbeat bills in the South Carolina General Assembly failed.
+Previous attempts to pass "fetal heartbeat" bills in the South Carolina General Assembly failed.
 The state legislature was one of ten states nationwide that tried to pass similar legislation that year.
 In April 2019, by a vote of 70–31, the S.C.
 House of Representatives passed a "fetal heartbeat" bill.
 The measure passed after five hours of debate.

-In February 2021, South Carolina passed a law which would outlaw almost all abortions in that state after a fetal heartbeat is detected; however, that law was blocked by a judge in March 2021.